risk-first/website/introduction/Evaluating-Risk.md

 [Net Present Value](https://en.wikipedia.org/wiki/Net_present_value) allows us to discount value in the future, which offers us a way to reconcile these two variables.
 The further in the future the value is realised, the bigger the discount.
 This is done because payment _now_ is better than payment in the future:  there is the risk that something will happen to prevent that future payment.
 This is why we have _interest rates_ on loan payments.

-In the diagram, you can see two future payments, Payment A of £100 due in one year, and Payment B of £150 due in 10 years.
+In the diagram, you can see two future payments, Payment **A** of £100 due in one year, and Payment **B** of £150 due in 10 years.
 By discounting at a given rate (here at a high rate of 20% per year) we can compare their worth _now_.
-At this discount rate, Payment A,  - arriving next year - has a far greater value.
+At this discount rate, Payment **A**,  - arriving next year - has a far greater value.

 ![Net Present Value Discounting](images/numbers/npv.png)